Offline Reinforcement Learning of High-Quality Behaviors Under Robust Style Alignment: Conclusion

 \section{Conclusion}

-We propose a novel general definition of behavior styles within the sequential decision making framework and instantiate it by the use of labeling functions to learn \textbf{interpretable} styles with a low \textbf{labeling cost} and easy \textbf{alignment measurement} while effectively avoiding unnecessary \textbf{credit assignment} issues by relying on subtrajectories labeling.
-We then present the SCIQL algorithm which leverages Gated AWR to solve long-term decision making and trajectory stitching challenges while providing superior performance in both style alignment and style-conditioned task performance compared to previous work.
+We propose a novel general definition of behavior styles within the sequential decision making framework and instantiate it using labeling functions to define \textbf{interpretable} styles with a low \textbf{labeling cost} and easy \textbf{alignment measurement} while effectively avoiding unnecessary \textbf{credit assignment} issues by relying on subtrajectory labeling.
+We then present the SCIQL algorithm which leverages Gated AWR to solve long-term decision making and trajectory stitching challenges while providing superior performance in both style alignment and style-conditioned task performance compared to previous work. \\ \\ Our framework suggests several promising directions for future work.
 An interesting next step would be to find ways to scale it to a multiplicity of criteria.
-Finding mechanisms to enhance the representation span of labeling functions could also be interesting, as well as integrating zero-shot capabilities to generate on the fly style-conditioned reinforcement learning policies.
+Finding mechanisms to enhance the representation span of labeling functions could also be interesting, as well as integrating zero-shot capabilities to generate on-the-fly style-conditioned reinforcement learning policies.
+Additionally, incorporating state-level similarity measures into our framework offers a promising direction for grounding style labels more directly in intrinsic policy behavior, instead of extrinsic temporal windows, thus improving the explainability of our policies.